Vintharas/js13k-spaceshooter/README.md

     - faction ship modifiers
   - 3 victory conditions
     - way to store game data
+- all types of planets, suns
 - suns recharge energy faster
-- all types of planets
+- game engine
+  - preload patterns for planets in loading screen so it won't affect fps in game
 - support for multiple weapons

 ## BUILD - minimize assets to 13K